 Helps improve contact center delivery services and customer interactions.

 The Contact Center team developed a set of services, based on industry and government best practices, to help agencies successfully address their contact center challenges.
-They conduct:
+They provide:

 A Contact Center is the bridge between your organization and your customers.
 Empathizing with your customers and resolving their issues in a timely and effective manner are crucial to an organization’s success.
 Studies have shown that positive customer experiences drive enhanced/or improved outcomes for businesses and governmental organizations alike, with promising results in metrics such as increased customer trust in the organization.
 From a customer experience standpoint, here are 4 tips for measuring the success of your organization’s Contact Center performance:

 1) Capture simple and straightforward metrics on Customer Experience by calculating a Customer Satisfaction Score.
 A quick survey with a 1-5 satisfaction ranking scale is the easiest way to collect high-level customer feedback.
 A survey also provides a starting point for identifying areas for improvement.
 Contact Centers should ideally strive to achieve 4 or 5 ratings on 90% of their customer interactions.